PAB User Comments and Email Disposition Guide

 - Unknown: Your users can select this option if they are unsure whether an email is a phish or spam.
 This is the default setting.

-Your users can use the Add a comment section to tell your security team why they choose to classify the email as Phish/Suspicious, Spam, or Unknown.
+Your users can use the Add a comment section to tell your security team why they choose to classify the email as Phish/Suspicious, Spam/Junk, or Unknown.
 This text box can be used to explain any potential red flags that your users noticed in the email.
 These comments can help your security team get a better understanding of what indicators they should look out for when reviewing the reported emails.
 Users are not required to add a comment when using the Phish Alert Button.

 When your users submit user comments, you can either view the comments in PhishER or in the PAB notification emails.
 In the PAB notification emails, the user comments will be attached as a .json file and displayed in the User Comments section.